 Attending FIBark is a rite of passive for any Coloradan, native or new.
 Learn more HERE.

 This bucket list event includes stand-up-paddle boarding, mountain biking and trail running.
 The course is simply stunning with views of the surrounding snow capped peaks and fields of vibrant wildflowers- a 2k paddle across lake Dillon, 12k mountain bike, 5k trail run.
 The trails are intermediate level with some short, steep but sweet climbs and endless views.
-Learn more HERE
+Learn more and join the L2S crew training for and participating in the event HERE

 The historic, legendary and somewhat mythic sport of Burro racing is a unique piece of Colorado history that should definitely be added to your resolution list or at the very least your bucketlist.